dymmond/edgy/docs/registry.md

 `init_column_mappers` initializes the `columns_to_field` via its `init()` method.
 This initializes the mappers `columns_to_field`, `field_to_columns` and `field_to_column_names`.

 `db_schema` internally calls also `invalidate_models()` to remove table references.

+## Callbacks

+Sometimes you want to modify all models or a specific model but aren't sure if they are available yet.
+Here we have now the callbacks in a registry.
+You register a callback with a model name or None (for all models) and whenever a model class of the criteria is added the callback with the model class as parameter is executed.
+Callbacks can be registered permanent or one time (the first match triggers them).
+If a model is already registered it is passed to the callback too.
+The method is called `register_callback(model_or_name, callback, one_time)`.

+Generally you use `one_time=True` for model specific callbacks and `one_time=False` for model unspecific callbacks.

+If `one_time` is not provided, the logic mentioned above is applied.